Last updated on January 4th, 2024.

 The most important thing to make your wading boots last longer is to dry them properly after every use.
 Make sure they are completely dry before storing them for longer periods.
 If they are still wet they can mould.

-Read more about wading gear here:
+Read more of our gear reviews here:

 Notice: All images courtesy of amazon.
 If you click on one of the links in this article and end up purchasing a product we earn a small commission at no extra cost for you.
 Thank you!
 All images amazon unless otherwise noted.